Skip to main content

 About

-Dr. Erica Twardzik is an assistant professor of Applied Exercise Science at the University of Michigan School of Kinesiology.
-Prior to her role as an assistant professor at U-M, Dr. Twardzik was a postdoctoral fellow in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
+Dr. Erica Twardzik is an assistant professor of applied exercise science at the University of Michigan School of Kinesiology.
+Prior to her role at U-M, Dr. Twardzik was a postdoctoral fellow in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
 She earned a dual-program PhD in Kinesiology and Epidemiology from the University of Michigan in 2021.

 Dr. Twardzik's research focuses on improving the lives, well-being, and inclusion of older adults and people with disabilities.
 In 2022, she was one of ten scholars selected from hundreds of applicants for the ProQuest Distinguished Dissertation Award, recognizing her exceptional dissertation.
 The National Institutes of Health have supported her research and training through several mechanisms, including a predoctoral fellowship (F31HD098870), postdoctoral fellowship (T32AG000247), and a K99 award (K99AG081563).
 Dr. Twardzik's research has not only been recognized for its quality and innovation but has also been translated to the public to bring about policy change.
 In 2017, she wrote and circulated a policy brief summarizing her research findings, which led to an invitation to speak to researchers, practitioners, and policy makers within the state of Oregon.
 Her research supported the 2019 House Bill 4067, which expanded service access to children with developmental delays.